-Ardingly Reservoir, near Haywards Heath in West Sussex, is a Local Nature Reserve and sits within the High Weald Area of Outstanding Natural Beauty.
+Ardingly Reservoir, near Haywards Heath in West Sussex, is a Local Nature Reserve within the High Weald area of natural beauty.
 It is surrounded by 80 hectares of ancient woodland.

 The reservoir was built in the early 1970s to provide water to the growing local population, help prevent flooding and regulate water flows in the River Ouse.